Electroplating 101: How Metal Plating Works

 Electroplating offers many benefits, including increased strength, lifespan, and conductivity of parts.
 Engineers, manufacturers, and artists capitalize on these benefits in a variety of ways.

 Engineers often use electroplating to increase the strength and durability of various designs.
-You can increase the tensile strength of 3D printed parts, for example, by 400% or more by coating them in metals such as copper and nickel.
-Place a metallic skin on polymer parts and you can improve their resistance to environmental factors like chemical exposure and UV light.
+You can increase the tensile strength of various parts by coating them in metals such as copper and nickel.
+Place a metallic skin on parts and you can improve their resistance to environmental factors like chemical exposure and UV light for outdoor or corrosive applications.

 Artists often use electroplating to preserve natural elements prone to decay, such as leaves, and turn them into more durable works of art.
 In the medical community, electroplating is used to make medical implants that are corrosion-resistant and can be properly sterilized.